 °Õ°ù´Ç³¾±è±ð-±ô’o±ð¾±±ô are selling out in record time across bakeries, many newspapers report.

 “The negative effect of selling them too quickly got us worried at one stage of our development.
-You could see the disappointment in clients’ eyes when we told them we ran out,†said Anne Gueucier, the owner of Pâtisserie Julianne.
+You could see the disappointment in clients’ eyes when we told them we had run out,†said Anne Gueucier, the owner of Pâtisserie Julianne.

 Ms Gueucier and husband Julien Gueucier, a baker with 25+ years of experience, opened their bakery in Reims around 18 months ago.
 They found success immediately, she said, with clients sometimes driving from as far as Roubaix or Belgium for their ³Ù°ù´Ç³¾±è±ð-±ô’o±ð¾±±ô.

-His Instagram account is followed by 12.7M people and he opened bakeries in five of the world’s most high-end cities and locations including Paris, Saint-Tropez, Singapore, London and soon Monaco.
+His Instagram account is followed by 12.7m people and he has opened bakeries in locations including Paris, Saint-Tropez, Singapore, London and soon Monaco.
 His ³Ù°ù´Ç³¾±è±ð-±ô’o±ð¾±±ô are among the most expensive, from €15 to €18.

-Mr Grolet regularly shoots himself baking products inside his Paris shop, where a flock of tourists are seen filming him on the other side of the window.
+Mr Grolet regularly takes videos of himself baking products inside his Paris shop, where tourists can be seen filming him from the other side of the window.
 Other videos include partnerships with companies, models, actresses and actors.

 The same goes for Pâtisserie Serres.
 It was actually Ms Serres’ 15-year-old daughter who convinced her to open her pastry business after she scrolled through Instagram and saw ³Ù°ù´Ç³¾±è±ð-±ô’o±ð¾±±ô everywhere on her feed.